Before packing, check this list of items prohibited from entering a particular country or region.

 Most expensive cities to live in

-The most expensive cities to live in are Singapore, Zurich, Geneva, New York, Hong Kong, Los Angeles, Paris, Copenhagen, Tel Aviv and San Francisco, according to the EIU's most recent Worldwide Cost of Living survey.
+The most expensive cities to live in are Zurich, Geneva, Basel, Lausanne, Lugano, Bern, New York, Reykjavik, Honolulu, and San Francisco, according to according to Numbeo’s 2025 cost of living index.

 Distribution of expenses in the top 3 costliest cities: